-An appeals court has thrown out a 2012 settlement that allowed retailers to charge consumers extra for Visa and MasterCard credit card transactions.
+An appeals court overturned a 2012 swipe-fee settlement that allowed merchants to surcharge Visa and MasterCard credit card transactions

 Under the settlement, retailers were allowed to impose surcharges of up to 4 percent to recover Visa and MasterCard swipe fees.
 They were also awarded $7.25 billion in compensation for past fees.